collab-uniba/personality/README.md

 $ sh run.sh
 ```

-## 8. Compute developers' Big5 personality scores per month from emails (for git projects only)
+## 8. Compute developers' Big-Five personality scores per month from emails (for Git projects only)
 *Setup*

-Use Python 3 environment as described in Step 2.
+Use Python 3 environment as described in Step 3.

 *Execution*